by Kate Barracosa

 Since then, the business has earnt almost four million Qantas Points – the majority of them through Live Payments – which Richard and the team often put towards flights and upgrades to Japan.

-In the past few months, they’ve also used Qantas Points to purchase Bunnings Warehouse digital gift cards and items for the business, such as vacuum cleaners, through the Qantas Rewards Store.
+In the past few months, they’ve also used Qantas Points to purchase Bunnings Warehouse digital gift cards and items for the business, such as vacuum cleaners, through Qantas Marketplace.
 But their main aim is to accumulate as many points as possible for when the time to travel comes again.

 “Originally, I was saying my next trip wasn’t going to be to Japan.
 But now that it’s been so long since I’ve been overseas, I just want to go back!” says Richard.